Telefonica SA – Consensus Indicates Potential 82.5% Upside

 Telefonica SA with ticker code (TEF) now have 2 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 9.46 and 5.18 with the average target price sitting at 7.32.
-Now with the previous closing price of 4.01 this would indicate that there is a potential upside of 82.5%.
-The 50 day MA is 4.38 while the 200 day moving average is 4.84.
-The market capitalisation for the company is $21,037m.
-Find out more information at: http://www.telefonica.com
+The target price ranges between 9.46 and 5.18 calculating the average target price we see 7.32.
+Given that the stocks previous close was at 4.01 this would indicate that there is a potential upside of 82.5%.
+The 50 day MA is 4.38 and the 200 day MA is 4.84.
+The market cap for the company is $21,037m.
+Visit the company website at: http://www.telefonica.com

 TelefÃ³nica, S.A. provides mobile and fixed communication services in Europe and Latin America.
 The company’s mobile and related services and products comprise mobile voice, value added, mobile data, Internet, wholesale, corporate, roaming, fixed wireless, trunking, and paging services.
 Its fixed telecommunication services include PSTN lines; ISDN accesses; public telephone services; local, domestic, and international long-distance and fixed-to-mobile communications; corporate communications; supplementary and business oriented value-added; video telephony; intelligent network; and telephony information services.
 The company also leases and sells handset equipment; and provides Internet and broadband multimedia services comprising Internet service provider, portal and network, retail and wholesale broadband access, narrowband switched access, high-speed Internet through fibre to the home, and voice over Internet protocol services.
 In addition, it offers leased lines; virtual private network; fibre optics; hosting and application; outsourcing and consultancy; desktop; and system integration and professional services.
 Further, the company offers wholesale services for telecommunication operators, including domestic interconnection; international wholesale; leased lines for other operators; and local loop leasing under the unbundled local loop regulation framework, as well as bit stream services, wholesale line rental accesses, and leased ducts for other operators’ fiber deployment.
 Additionally, it provides Internet protocol television (TV), over-the-top network TV, cable and satellite TV, and pay TV services; Kite connectivity platform; financial and other payment, security, cloud computing, advertising, big data, and digital telco experience services; and Aura and Movistar Home.
 The company was founded in 1924 and is headquartered in Madrid, Spain.